mirage/mirage-www/tmpl/wiki/error-handling.md

 ```

 The first two are very similar, as if the exception raised in the first example reaches Lwt it will be turned into a failed thread.
 The difference is that, depending on exactly how the threads are scheduled, a raised exception might make it back to the caller as an exception or as a failed thread.
-A buggy caller might fail to handle one or the other case (though using a `try_lwt` block will handle both correctly).
-Therefore, using the second form instead of the first is preferred.
+Although both cases should be handled correctly, using the second form instead of the first is preferred as it makes the behaviour predictable.

 The Mirage interfaces generally prefer the third option.
 Most of the module types in `V1` include an `error` type.
 Some leave it abstract, while others define it in various ways: